Connect

 }

-From any agent, the first call is always the same — a single tool call that orients the whole session.
-One call replaces six.
+From any agent, the first call is the same: one tool call that orients the whole session instead of chaining several reads together by hand.

 const ctx = await sophia.orient();